CP1404/Practicals/prac_04/README.md

    Study the starter code and run it.
 There are comments and `print` calls to show you what's happening.

-2. The code reads the file data and processes it into the `parts` variable, but we want the `get_data` function to `return` the data as a list of lists, like:
+2. The code reads the file data and processes it into the `parts` variable, but we want the `get_data` function to `return` the data as a list of lists (nested list), like:
    `[['CP1401', 'Ada Lovelace', 192],['CP1404', 'Alan Turing', 98]]`
-   Modify the function so it does this.
+   Modify the function so that it does this.

 3. Currently, main just prints `data`.
 Add a new function to display subject details that produces something like the following:
-   (Please don't worry about the lining up to begin with.
-Add that when it works.)

        CP1401 is taught by Ada Lovelace and has 192 students CP1404 is taught by Alan Turing  and has  98 students